Dubai International Airport: Expansion

 In September 2012, Dubai Airports changed the names of concourses to make it easier for passengers to navigate the airport.
-Concourse 1, in which over 100 international airlines operate, became Concourse C. Concourse 2 became Concourse B and Concourse 3 became Concourse A. The gates in Terminal 2 were changed and are now numbered F1 to F6.
-The remaining alpha-numeric sequences are being reserved for future airport facilities that are part of the Dubai Airports' $7.8 billion expansion programme, including Concourse D.
+Concourse 1, in which over 100 international airlines operate, became Concourse C (C1-C50).
+Concourse 2 became Concourse B (B1-B32) and Concourse 3 became Concourse A (A1-A24).
+The gates in Terminal 2 were changed and are now numbered F1 to F12.
+The remaining alpha-numeric sequences are being reserved for future airport facilities that are part of the Dubai Airports' $7.8 billion expansion programm, including Concourse D.

+In December 2024, CEO Paul Griffiths declared that Dubai International Airport is rapidly expanding, with plans to enhance passenger experiences through advanced technologies like facial recognition and a focus on reducing wait times while maximizing shopping opportunities.
+He highlighted a $35 billion expansion of Dubai World Central, aiming to create smaller, more intimate airport experiences within a vast complex, ultimately positioning it to become the world's largest airport.

 Dubai's government announced the construction of a new airport in Jebel Ali, named Dubai World Central – Al Maktoum International Airport.
 It is expected to be the second-largest airport in the world by physical size, though not by passenger metrics.
 It opened 27 June 2010; however, construction is not expected to finish until 2027.
 The airport is expected to be able to accommodate up to 160 million passengers.
 There has been an official plan to build the Dubai Metro Purple Line to connect Al Maktoum International Airport to Dubai International Airport; construction was set to begin in 2012.
 The proposed 52 km Purple Line will link Dubai International Airport and Al Maktoum International Airport.

-Concourse D opened on 24 February 2016 for all international airlines and moved out of the Terminal 1.
-Emirates now operates from Concourses A, B and C, all under Terminal 3. while FlyDubai operates from Terminal 2 (Concourse F).
+Concourse D opened on 24 February 2016 for all international airlines and moved out of Terminal 1.
+Emirates now operates from Concourses A, B, and C, all under Terminal 3. while FlyDubai operates from Terminal 2 (Concourse F).

 On 20 December 2018 the airport celebrated its one billionth passenger.

+In April 2024, the airport was submerged in water by floods and suffered extensive damage.